Killsoft1692/APIProxy/README.md

 ### API PROXY for calling remote service with request limits using saved url params

 ### Purpose
-This tiny projects shows how to use FastAPI and Celery to resolve remote server's request limitations.
+This tiny project shows how to use FastAPI and Celery to resolve remote server's request limitations.

 ### Build
 > Ensure that you've installed Docker and docker-compose